 Tibetan Traditional Opera can be traced back to 14th Century the great Tibetan Yogi Drubtub Tangtong Gyalpo.
 Also known as Drubtub (Maha Siddha) Chaksampa, meaning Yogi who built Iron chain bridges.
-It was said that he built around 108 bridges in all around Tibet.
+It was said that he built 108 bridges all around Tibet.
 These numbers include both Iron and Wooden bridges.

-The reason he built bridges was connected with the personal experience of him while traveling in Tibet.
-Since Tibet is the home of the mountains and they were so many rivers, most of the rivers were quite huge and making it difficult for local Tibetans to cross the river to reach other places for business or pilgrim and returning home.
+The reason he built bridges was connected with his personal experience of him while traveling in Tibet.
+Since Tibet is the home of the mountains and they were so many rivers, most of the rivers were quite huge making it difficult for local Tibetans to cross the river to reach other places for business or pilgrim and returning home.

-He himself has personal experience of having this difficulty of not finding the boat on time or rivers becoming huge in summer so a great compassion has arisen with him when he thought about the situation for local Tibetans.
+He himself has personal experience of having this difficulty of not finding the boat on time or rivers becoming huge in summer so great compassion has arisen with him when he thought about the situation for local Tibetans.

 He started doing research about how to make the bridges and found that he will need lots of Iron materials to build the bridges and buying the Iron materials needs lots of economical support so he started using his wisdom of finding a way to earn some financial support to build the Iron bridges.

-One of the best ways he has found was the Tibetan traditional opera dance, which can benefit the local Tibetans for spiritual entertainment and also can benefit to build the bridges so he started the Tibetan traditional opera with seven sisters from Yarlung valley at East Southern Tibet.
+One of the best ways he has found was the Tibetan traditional opera dance, which can benefit the local Tibetans for spiritual entertainment and also can benefit to build bridges so he started the Tibetan traditional opera with seven sisters from Yarlung valley at East Southern Tibet.